getify/foi-lang/formalization-work/Foi-Specification.md

 `:Effects(Any)` declares that the function admits **any** effect budget.
 It is the surface a stdlib type uses for a user-supplied callback slot, where the declaring code cannot know what the user's function performs.

-Because normalization would otherwise carry `Any` to `Effect.User.Any` -- a perfectly ordinary user-declarable path -- the name is reserved here specifically, in the same manner as the reserved roots of §6.1.4.
+Normalization is stated over an entry's leftmost *segment*. `Any` carries no segments, so the rule has nothing to read and the entry survives to the semantic layer as written.
+The exclusion is by shape, not by a reserved-name check against the entry text.

 `Any` is admitted **only as the clause's sole entry**.
-The clause is an AND-list, and `Any` subsumes every effect kind, so a mixed form such as `:Effects(Any, Effect.User.Ask)` is rejected.
+The clause is an AND-list, and `Any` subsumes every effect kind, so a mixed form such as `:Effects(Any, User.Ask)` is rejected.

 This is a declaration surface only.
 It does not relax §6.13.2's emit-edge rule for the function that supplies the callback, and it